Travel.State.Gov >

 Find information on dual nationality, prevention of international child abduction, and customs regulations on our websites.

-The U.S. government has little to no ability to provide emergency services to U.S. citizens in Somalia due to the lack of a consular presence in Somalia, hence the instructions to contact the U.S. Embassy in Nairobi, Kenya.
+The U.S. government has extremely limited ability to provide emergency services to U.S. citizens in Somalia due to the lack of a permanent consular presence in Somalia, including the Somaliland region.
+U.S. citizens can contact the U.S. Embassy in Nairobi, Kenya.
 In an emergency, you will have to rely on your own resources or journey to the nearest U.S. embassy or consulate outside of Somalia.

 Terrorism: Terrorist groups and those inspired by such organizations are intent on attacking U.S. citizens abroad.
 Terrorists are increasingly using less sophisticated methods of attack – including knives, firearms, and vehicles – to more effectively target crowds.
 Frequently, their aim is unprotected or vulnerable targets, such as: